PostgreSQL with Docker

 \c mydatabase

-Then list the elements in the customer table:
+List elements in customer table:

 SELECT * FROM customer;